We Fight Discrimination

 People with chronic conditions pay 5 times more for health coverage.

-Of people with chronic conditions are unemployed.
+Of people with chronic conditions are unemployed or not working.

 Common Chronic Diseases